Rumarn Burrell: Cove Rangers

 On 16 June 2023, Burrell signed a one-year deal with fellow League One side Cove Rangers.

 Burton Albion

 On 26 June 2024, it was announced that Burrell had signed a three-year contract with EFL League One club Burton Albion upon expiry of his contract with Cove Rangers.

 Following a slow start to his time with the club, a run of five goals in six matches, coinciding with a rise in form for the club, saw Burrell named EFL League One Player of the Month for January 2025.

 Queens Park Rangers

 On 26 July 2025, Burrell joined Championship club Queens Park Rangers for an undisclosed fee.

 He made his debut on 9 August 2025 as a 67th minute substitute to replace Žan Celar in a 1–1 draw with Preston North End at Loftus Road.
 On 13 September 2025, he scored his first goal for the club in a 3–1 away victory over Wrexham.
+In January 2026, having scored ten goals across the first half of the season, he was ruled out until March after suffering a contact injury.